Yutman/react-projects/README.md

 #### The second argument is a dependency array; useEffect runs after every render by default, but with this array, you can control when it runs based on changes to specific values.
 #### A cleanup return function is necessary when your effect sets up a subscription, listener, or any side effects that should be cleaned up to prevent memory leaks and performance issues.
 #### This cleanup function is returned at the end of useEffect to remove those side effects when the component unmounts or before the effect runs again.
+#### async/await
+#### async/await is a syntax in JS that allows one to write asynchronous code that looks and behaves a bit more like synchronous code.
+This makes your asynchronous code easier to write, read, and debug.
+It is used in React with this hook mainly for data fetching.
+#### Below is an example derived from one of the tutorials:
+ const getUsers = async () => {
+    const response = await fetch(url);
+    const users = await response.json();
+    setUsers(users);
+    // console.log(users);
+  };

+  useEffect(() => {
+    getUsers();
+  }, []);
+#### I can best describe the example as; 'getUsers' is an asynchronous function fetching users from a URL using fetch.
+The await keywords pause execution until the fetch request and conversion to JSON complete, ensuring setUsers is called with the fetched data.
+The function is called inside a useEffect with an empty dependency array, meaning it runs once when the component mounts, similar to componentDidMount in class components.
+This pattern is common for initializing component state with data from an API.

 #### It's used for data fetching, subscriptions, or manually changing the DOM.

 #### Projects: